 We were old friends of the Hobens, part of our old Berkeley cohort.
 73. Dick telephoned Allan and reported our problem, learned that he would soon fly from DC to California and could stop awhile Tucson.
 We set a date, invited Arid Lands Niger Project officials to join us for a party, and they attended in large numbers.
 Allan circulated freely through the crowd, never mentioning Helen, and a week or so later Helen was invited to join the project.

 Here marks a major change in Helen, and here also my task for this Symposium largely ends.
 It remains to say: Helen now “got going”, and74 went off to Africa, while Dick remained at home in charge of her boys (now eight years old), who worried about her a lot and also suffered very low-standard cooking.
 75

 From Helen we received many air-mail letters, which revealed a strikingly different person: no longer much joking, more contemplative, exploring the many meanings of working alone in the field, no longer fretting her “inadequacies”.
-The tales she told show that she had found “new ways”.76
+The tales she told show that she had found “new ways”.78

 From this time onward, Helen became team leader and I her assistant whenever she needed one, though the most striking aspect of her work from this point on was her active networking with women throughout the country and then across the globe, always in pursuit of feminist goals.
-While I became a “bit player” after 1977, I’m proud to say we acted as a team for about 45 years, so the growth of our particular versions of “feminism” was in part a joint effort.
+While I became a “bit player” after 1977, I’m proud to say we acted as a team for about 45 years overall, so the growth of our particular versions of “feminism” was in part a joint effort.
 The team faced dissolution only once, and that too was a “feminist learning experience” for each of us.

 Afterwords: Helen’s Book Project and the Research Trip to Onitsha in 1992